alexgriff/sudoku_solver/README.md

   cells solved 'by sudoku' after identifying a skyscraper: 0
 Passes: 1
 ```
-If instead you only solve excluding some of the more advanced strategies, the summary may look a lot of different
+If you solve the board excluding some of the more advanced strategies, the summary may look a lot of different

 ```sh
 ruby sudoku.rb -e 7,8,9,10,12 -b 1..6....9.9247..5......9.7...9....38.1..3..2.53....1...5.9......2..4586.8....1..4